ably77/dcos-se/dcos-ansible-ee/README.md

-# Documentation for dcos-ansible-centos on AWS
+# Documentation for DCOS-ansible-centos on AWS

 This repo contains Ansible playbooks that can be used to deploy a DC/OS cluster running the Enterprise Edition version 1.10.5 of DC/OS for CentOS Linux (centos user) on AWS.